When Is the Republic Day Parade Held?

 The main Republic Day Parade gets underway at 9.30 a.m., following the flag hoisting at 9 a.m., on January 26 each year.
 It runs for around three hours.
 A full dress rehearsal is also held a few days before the actual event.

-The Republic Day Parade takes places along Rajpath, in Delhi.
-Its route, which is more than five kilometers long, sets out from Raisina Hill near Rashtrapati Bhavan (President's Palace) and follows Rajpath past India Gate and on to the Red Fort.
+The parade takes places along Rajpath, in Delhi.
+Its route, which is more than five kilometers long, sets out from Raisina Hill near Rashtrapati Bhavan (President's residence) and follows Rajpath past India Gate and on to the Red Fort.

-The Republic Day Parade kicks off with the arrival of the President of India, escorted by a pose of bodyguards on horses.
-The Prime Minister of India lays a wreath at Amar Jawan Jyoti at India Gate to pay homage to those who lost their lives in war.
+The Republic Day Parade commences with the arrival of the President of India, escorted by a pose of bodyguards on horses.
+The Prime Minister of India usually lays a wreath at Amar Jawan Jyoti at India Gate to pay homage to those who lost their lives in war.
+However, this year it will take place at the new National War Memorial near India Gate.
 The President raises the National flag as the National Anthem is played, and a 21-gun salute is given.
-The Parade is led by the three divisions of the armed forces (Army, Navy, Air Force) who show their strength.
-This includes a dramatic airshow as the parade grand finale.

-Various Indian states are represented in the parade by floats that highlight an aspect of their culture such as historical events, festivals, architectural heritage, noteworthy social or economic projects, the environment, and visions for the future.
-A highlight in 2019 will be the Delhi government's float, which will showcase the time spent by Mahatma Gandhi at Gandhi Smitri before his assassination there in 1948.
+Various Indian states and central government departments are represented in the parade by floats that highlight an aspect of their culture such as historical events, festivals, architectural heritage, noteworthy social or economic projects, the environment, and visions for the future.

 Where to Get Tickets for the Parade?

 The Republic Day Parade is a ticketed event.
-They go on sale a couple of weeks before the event.
+Tickets go on sale a couple of weeks before the event but demand is huge so you'll need to be quick.
 Here's where and how to buy Republic Day Parade tickets.

 A Special Military Republic Day Tour